Ituri conflict: Disarmament and reconciliation

 The conflict has also seen the abduction and enslavement of civilians by armed troops.
 On October 16, 2006, Human Rights Watch stated that the DRC government needed to investigate and prosecute members of its army who had abducted civilians and their used them as forced labour, and called for an end to the practice.
 The whereabouts of nine civilians abducted on September 17 and 20 civilians abducted on August 11 remained unknown.

-On 30 October a Congolese army officer, allegedly drunk, shot and killed two election officials in Fataki, Congo, which provoked a riot.
+On October 30 a Congolese army officer, allegedly drunk, shot and killed two election officials in Fataki, Congo, which provoked a riot.
 He was sentenced to death the next day.
 On November 24, DRC's military prosecutor announced that three mass graves containing the bodies of about 30 people had been discovered in Bavi, Ituri.
 The commander of the battalion stationed in the town and a captain in charge of maintaining discipline were arrested.

-In November 2006 the Ituri Patriotic Resistance Front, the last of the three militias involved in the conflict, agreed to a deal by which up to 5000 fighters would release hundreds of child soldiers and disarm in exchange for an amnesty.
+In November 2006 the Ituri Patriotic Resistance Front (FRPI), the last of the three militias involved in the conflict, agreed to a deal by which up to 5000 fighters would release hundreds of child soldiers and disarm in exchange for an amnesty.
 Militia members would be incorporated into the national army and their leaders made officers in the wake of general elections endorsing the government of Joseph Kabila.
 The FNI became the last militia turn over its weapons in April 2007, although disarmament and demobilization continued through May.
+In November 2007, a Congolese government official announced that Ituri is mostly free of militias, except for some isolated elements of the FRPI.

-Germain Katanga, the former leader of the FRPI, was surrendered on 17 October 2007 by the Congolese authorities to the International Criminal Court.
-On 7 March 2014 Katanga was convicted by the ICC on five counts of war crimes and crimes against humanity, as an accessory to the February 2003 massacre in the village of Bogoro, about 25 km southeast of Bunia, the provincial capital of Ituri.
+Germain Katanga, the former leader of the FRPI, was surrendered on October 17, 2007, by the Congolese authorities to the International Criminal Court.
+On March 7, 2014, Katanga was convicted by the ICC on five counts of war crimes and crimes against humanity, as an accessory to the February 2003 massacre in the village of Bogoro, about 25 km southeast of Bunia, the provincial capital of Ituri.
 The verdict was the second-ever conviction for the International Criminal Court, following the conviction of Thomas Lubanga Dyilo.

-2008–2017: FRPI insurgency
+2008–2017: "Front for Patriotic Resistance in Ituri" insurgency

 The Second Congo War officially ended in 2003, but conflict continued in Ituri, with tens of thousands more killed.
 The continued conflict has been blamed both on the lack of any real authority in the region, which has become a patchwork of areas claimed by armed militias, and the competition among the various armed groups for control of natural resources in the area.
 The largest of these rebel groups is the Front for Patriotic Resistance in Ituri (FRPI), a Lendu-based group formed in 2002.

 According to the 2014 publication, Modern Genocide, half of the militia members were under the age of 18 and some were as young as eight.